Nitrate: Methemoglobinemia

-Several studies have investigated the relationship between exposure to nitrates from drinking water and levels of methemoglobin or methemoglobinemia in infants.
-These studies have shown that consuming water with higher concentrations of nitrate is associated with higher methemoglobin levels and leads to an increased risk of methemoglobinemia in infants.
+One of the most common cause of methemoglobinemia in infants is due to the ingestion of nitrates and nitrites through well water or foods.

+In fact, nitrates (NO3-), often present at too high concentration in drinkwater, are only the precursor chemical species of nitrites (NO2-), the real culprits of methemoglobinemia.
+Nitrites produced by the microbial reduction of nitrate (directly in the drinkwater, or after ingestion by the infant's digestive system) are more powerful oxidizers than nitrates and are the chemical agent really responsible for the oxidation of Fe2+ into Fe3+ in the tetrapyrrole heme of hemoglobin.
+Indeed, nitrate anions are too weak oxidizers in aqueous solution to be able to directly, or at least sufficiently rapidly, oxidize Fe2+ into Fe3+, because of kinetics limitations.

+Infants younger than four months are at greater risk given that they drink more water per body weight, they have a lower NADH-cytochrome b5 reductase activity, and they have a higher level of fetal hemoglobin which converts more easily to methemoglobin.
+Additionally, infants are at an increased risk after an episode of gastroenteritis due to the production of nitrites by bacteria.

+However, other causes than nitrates can also affect infants and pregnant women.
+Indeed, the blue baby syndrome can also be caused by a number of other factors such as the cyanotic heart disease, a congenital heart defect resulting in low levels of oxygen in the blood, or by gastric upset, such as diarrheal infection, protein intolerance, heavy metal toxicity, etc.

 Drinking water standards

 Through the Safe Drinking Water Act, the United States Environmental Protection Agency has set a maximum contaminant level of 10 mg/L or 10 ppm of nitrate in drinking water.

 An acceptable daily intake (ADI) for nitrate ions was established in the range of 0–3.7 mg (kg body weight)−1 day−1 by the Joint FAO/WHO Expert Committee on Food Additives (JEFCA).

 Aquatic toxicity

 In freshwater or estuarine systems close to land, nitrate can reach concentrations that are lethal to fish.
 While nitrate is much less toxic than ammonia, levels over 30 ppm of nitrate can inhibit growth, impair the immune system and cause stress in some aquatic species.
 Nitrate toxicity remains a subject of debate.

 In most cases of excess nitrate concentrations in aquatic systems, the primary sources are wastewater discharges, as well as surface runoff from agricultural or landscaped areas that have received excess nitrate fertilizer.
 The resulting eutrophication and algae blooms result in anoxia and dead zones.
 As a consequence, as nitrate forms a component of total dissolved solids, they are widely used as an indicator of water quality.